Steinlager: Product expansion and rebranding (1990s–2010s)

+Sustainability and recent developments (2020's- Present)

+In 2021, Steinlager announced that parts of its product range had received Toitū net carbon zero certification through Toitū Envirocare.
+The certification assessed emissions generated across the product lifecycle, including agricultural production, brewing, packaging, distribution and refrigeration during retail and consumer use.
+Emissions that could not be eliminated were offset through accredited carbon reduction projects, including investment in a wind energy project in Tamil Nadu, India.
+The certification also committed Steinlager to ongoing annual reductions in carbon emissions.

+In 2024, Steinlager launched a pilot returnable bottle programme in partnership with Datacom and Super Liquor as part of a broader circular packaging initiative.
+Due to its success, the trial was reintroduced in 2026 across 48 Super Liquor stores in the Auckland Region and used reusable 330 ml glass bottles distributed in digitally tracked 12-bottle "swappa" crates.
+The system operated without a customer deposit, with crates scanned and tracked through barcodes to monitor borrowing and returns.

+The Returnables initiative was designed to reduce single-use packaging waste and lower emissions associated with glass production and recycling.
+Lion described the programme as a modern redevelopment of New Zealand's traditional returnable crate systems, which had historically been used in the domestic beer industry for much of the twentieth century.
+The company stated that the trial would be used to assess the viability of expanding reusable bottle systems nationwide.

 Ingredients

 According to Steinlager, the Steinlager Pure beer contains malted barley, hops, yeast and water.
-The entire Steinlager range of beer is not gluten-free, and isn't considered suitable for those with coeliac disease.
+The entire Steinlager range of beer is not gluten-free, and is not considered suitable for those with coeliac disease.

 Steinlager variants

 Steinlager Blue

-In 1991, another beer bearing the Steinlager name was introduced.
-Steinlager Blue was marketed using an advertising campaign featuring The Blues Brothers.
+In 1991, Steinlager Blue was introduced and marketed using an advertising campaign featuring The Blues Brothers.
 The two different tasting beers were known as Steinlager Blue or Steinlager Green which related to the colour of the bottle or can it came in (although Steinlager Blue was sold in a brown bottle).
 Steinlager Blue was discontinued in the later 1990s, leaving just Steinlager Green which then dropped the green from the name.
 Note the only reason Steinlager Blue & Green tasted different was the bottle colour.
 Beers bottled in green or clear bottles degrade under UV light.
 Both Steinlager beers were brewed in the same vat.